 Large investments in the power sector will be needed over the Outlook period to meet rising electricity demand, achieve decarbonisation goals and to replace or refurbish obsolete generating assets and network infrastructure.
-The overnight investments in generating assets are a straightforward calculation multiplying the capital cost (\$/kW) for each generating technology by the corresponding capacity additions for each modelled region/country.
-Investment outlays are then spread over time based on spending profiles that begin at the start of construction and finish when an asset becomes operational.
+The overnight investments in generating assets are a straightforward calculation multiplying the capital cost (USD/kW) for each generating technology by the corresponding capacity additions or replacement/ refurbishment for each modelled region/country.
+Investment outlays are then spread over time based on spending profiles that begin at the start of construction or financial close and finish when an asset becomes operational.

 The capital costs assumed in the power generation sector are based on a review of the latest country data available and on assumptions of their evolution over the projection period.
 They represent overnight costs for all technologies.
 For renewable sources and for plants fitted with CCUS facilities, the projected investment costs result from the various levels of deployment in the different scenarios.
 Indicative overnight costs and other relevant investment assumptions for all technologies by region may be found on the GEC Model key input data page.
-For investment in transmission and distribution networks, please refer to section 4.3.